Skip to main content

 Relation to Federal Requirements

-• Livestock imports must meet Illinois requirements and be in compliance with Federal interstate regulations.
+• Livestock imports must meet Illinois requirements and comply with Federal interstate regulations.

 • All livestock entering Illinois, and consignments to Illinois auction markets, federally approved markets, and recognized slaughtering establishments shall be accompanied by a Certificate of Veterinary Inspection and/or entry permit (refer to section on specific species for permit requirements).

-• Certificates and/or entry permit shall at all times during transit be in the possession of the transporter and available for inspection upon demand.
+• Certificates and/or entry permits shall at all times during transit be in the possession of the transporter and available for inspection upon demand.

 • No animal affected with or exposed to any infectious, contagious, or communicable disease shall be moved into Illinois, except such shipments as are approved by the USDA, Animal and Plant Health Inspection Service, for interstate movement to recognized slaughtering establishments for immediate slaughter.